webgme/webgme-cwl/docs/HowTos/basic.rst

 Adding and editing components
 ______________________________

-When you add your components which falls into the category of either input, output, or step/sub-workflow, you just follow the drag and drop method using the *Part Browser*.
+When you add your components which falls into the category of input, output, or step/sub-workflow, you just follow the drag and drop method using the *Part Browser*.
 Once your component is on the screen the main editing and configuration happens on the bottom right sidebar of the screen called the